Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

    [INFO|Shell] OK
 ```

-At this point we have informed to crossdata the connector options and operations.
-Now we go to configure the
+At this point we have reported to Crossdata the connector options and operations.
+Now we configure the
 datastore cluster.

 ```